01-edu/public/subjects/AI.GO/i-win-arguments/README.md

 ### Context

-You made it to the last mission in getting your full power, to make your robot alive and fully functional!
+You made it to the last mission for getting your full power which will make your robot alive and fully functional!

 The final step involves mastering the use of `arguments` in functions.
 By learning how to use and manage these `arguments` effectively, you can unlock the full potential of your robot and make it later truly come alive.